Fixed-time Control under Spatiotemporal and Input Constraints: A Quadratic Program Based Approach: Introduction

+Concurrent forward invariance of a safe set and convergence to a goal set can be achieved via a combination of CLFs and Control Barrier Functions (CBFs), see e.g., \cite{ames2017control,romdlony2016stabilization}.
+However, the concurrent satisfaction of the corresponding conditions and the underlying control synthesis problem become more challenging in the presence of input constraints, such as actuator saturation, since the latter may affect the region of safety and fixed-time convergence of the system trajectories.
+Most of the aforementioned contributions address control design that achieves safety along with convergence to a desired goal set (or point), but without explicitly considering control input constraints.
+Such constraints are considered in \cite{ames2017control}, where performance and safety objectives are represented using CLFs and CBFs, respectively, along with control input constraints in a QP.

-{In contrast to asymptotic stability (AS), which pertains to convergence of system trajectories as time tends to infinity, finite-time stability (FTS) is a concept that guarantees convergence in finite time.
-Hence, for specifications involving temporal constraints and time-critical systems, the theory of finite- or fixed-time stability can be leveraged in the control design to guarantee that such specifications are met.} In the seminal work \cite{bhat2000finite}, the authors introduce necessary and sufficient conditions in terms of a Lyapunov function for the equilibrium of a continuous-time, autonomous system to exhibit finite-time stability (FTS).
-Fixed-time stability (FxTS) \cite{polyakov2012nonlinear} is a stronger notion than FTS, where the time of convergence does not depend upon the initial conditions. {It has also been shown that a faster rate of convergence generally implies that the closed-loop system has better disturbance rejection properties \cite{bhat2000finite}, which further motivates the study of finite- and fixed-time stable systems. } The authors of \cite{srinivasan2018control} formulate a QP for finite-time convergence to a desired set, yet without considering input constraints.
-This limitation is removed in \cite{li2018formally}, where the authors consider a QP formulation incorporating input constraints as well, in addition to the safety and convergence constraints.
-The authors in \cite{lindemann2019control} use CBFs to encode signal-temporal logic (STL) based specifications, involving reaching to a goal set within a finite time, and formulate a QP to compute the control input.
+Furthermore, most of the aforementioned work, with exception of \cite{srinivasan2018control,li2018formally}, deals with asymptotic or exponential convergence of the system trajectories to the desired goal point or goal sets.
+In contrast, Finite-Time Stability (FTS) is a concept that guarantees convergence in finite time.
+The authors in \cite{bhat2000finite} introduce necessary and sufficient conditions in terms of a Lyapunov function for the equilibrium of a continuous-time, autonomous system to exhibit FTS.
+Fixed-Time Stability (FxTS) \cite{polyakov2012nonlinear} is a stronger notion than FTS, where the time of convergence does not depend upon the initial conditions.
+For specifications involving temporal constraints and time-critical systems, the theory of finite- or fixed-time stability can be leveraged in the control design to guarantee that such specifications are met.
+It has also been shown that a faster rate of convergence generally implies that the closed-loop system has better disturbance rejection properties \cite{bhat2000finite}, which further motivates the study of finite- and fixed-time stable systems.
+The authors of \cite{srinivasan2018control} formulate a QP for finite-time convergence to a desired set, however without considering input constraints.
+This limitation is removed in \cite{li2018formally}, where the authors consider a QP formulation incorporating input, safety and convergence constraints.
+The authors in \cite{lindemann2019control} use CBFs in a QP formulation to encode Signal-Temporal Logic (STL) specifications that impose reaching to a goal set within a finite time.